×

 Students can acquire a wide variety of cultural insights through film as well.

-The following films all contain interesting plots, and many are award winners.
+The following films all contain interesting plots, many being award winners.
 They also cover a variety of dialects and regionalisms.
-Plus, they’ve got great coverage for your cultural teaching needs as well.

 1. “Encanto”